keithbuhler/keithbuhler.github.io/slideshows/logic2025.md

 </section><section data-markdown>

+### Inductive Fallacies

 - **Composition and Division.** This fallacy attributes properties of the parts to the whole or properties of the whole to the parts.
 - Examples of Composition: "Each person in America is a citizen, therefore the country is a citizen."
 "Each brick in the church is a rectangular.
 Therefore the dome of the church is rectangular."
 "The 9/11 bombers were Muslims therefore Islam is a violent religion."
 - Examples of Division: "The Church as a whole is a spotless bride.
 Therefore I am a spotless bride."
 "The human race is thousands of years old.
 Therefore I am thousands of years old."

 </section><section data-markdown>
+### Inductive Fallacies

 - **Straw man**.
 Your reasoning contains the Straw Man Fallacy whenever you attribute an easily refuted position to your opponent, one that the opponent wouldn't endorse, and then proceed to attack the easily refuted position (the straw man) believing you have thereby undermined the opponent's actual position.
 Example: "Opponent: Because of the killing and suffering of Indians that followed Columbus's discovery of America, the City of Berkeley should declare that Columbus Day will no longer be observed in our city.
 Speaker: This is ridiculous, fellow members of the city council.
 It's not true that everybody who ever came to America from another country somehow oppressed the Indians.
 I say we should continue to observe Columbus Day, and vote down this resolution that will make the City of Berkeley the laughing stock of the nation."

 </section><section data-markdown>
+### Inductive Fallacies

 - **Non Sequitur**.
 When a conclusion is supported only by extremely weak reasons or by irrelevant reasons, the argument is fallacious and is said to be a Non Sequitur.
 However, we usually apply the term only when we cannot think of how to label the argument with a more specific fallacy name.
 Any deductively invalid inference is a non sequitur if it also very weak when assessed by inductive standards.
 Example: "Nuclear disarmament is a risk, but everything in life involves a risk.
 Every time you drive in a car you are taking a risk.
 If you're willing to drive in a car, you should be willing to have disarmament."

 </section><section data-markdown>

+### Inductive Fallacies

 - **Slippery Slope**.
 In a slippery slope argument, a course of action is rejected because, with little or no evidence, one insists that it will lead to a chain reaction resulting in an undesirable end or ends.
 The slippery slope involves an acceptance of a succession of events without direct evidence that this course of events will happen.
 Example: "We can't permit the sale of marijuana by doctor's prescription, because that will lead people to believe it's an acceptable drug; this will open the floodgates to the complete legalization of the drug for use by every pothead in the country."; "If Texas adopts a personal income tax, I'm moving away.
 An income tax at the state level is just a first step to communism."

 </section><section data-markdown>

+### Inductive Fallacies

 - **Post Hoc, Ergo Proper Hoc (False Cause)**.
 In the false cause argument, you cite event A as the cause of event B simply because B came after A. Example: "Every time I wear my green socks, we win the game."
 "The President's policies are so risky, the stock market bubble crashed as soon as he was elected."

 </section><section data-markdown>

 ### Fallacies of Presumption

-1. **Petitio Principii (Begging the Question).** The fallacy of begging the question occurs when an argument's premises assume the truth of the conclusion, instead of supporting it.
+* **Petitio Principii (Begging the Question).**
+* The fallacy of begging the question occurs when an argument's premises assume the truth of the conclusion, instead of supporting it.
 In other words, you assume without proof the stand/position, or a significant part of the stand, that is in question.
 Begging the question is also called arguing in a circle.
 Example: "Erica: "How do you know that the bible is divinely inspired?"
 Pedro: "Because is says right in the third chapter of II Timothy that 'all scripture is given by divine inspiration of God.'; "People who deny the truth of Marxism are simply dancing to the tune of their capitalist masters, as Marx understood so well."

 </section><section data-markdown>

+### Fallacies of Presumption

+* **False Dilemma**.
-2. **False Dilemma**.
-When you reason from an either-or position and you haven't considered all relevant possibilities you commit the fallacy of false dilemma.
+* When you reason from an either-or position and you haven't considered all relevant possibilities you commit the fallacy of false dilemma.
 Examples: "Are you a Republican or a Democrat?"
 "Good students will study and learn without the threat of an exam, and bad students won't study and learn even with the threat of an exam.
 So, exams serve no purpose."

 </section><section data-markdown>

+### Fallacies of Presumption

+* **Loaded question**.
-3. **Loaded question**.
-Assuming something false as a premise of a question.
+* Assuming something false as a premise of a question.
 Example: Prosecutor to defendant: "So how did you feel when you robbed the bank?"
 Reporter to politician: "When will you stop being a racist?"

 </section><section data-markdown>

+### Fallacies of Presumption

+* **Hedging**.
-4. **Hedging**.
-You are hedging if you refine your claim simply to avoid counterevidence and then act as if your revised claim is the same as the original.
+* You are hedging if you refine your claim simply to avoid counterevidence and then act as if your revised claim is the same as the original.
 Example: "Samantha: David is a totally selfish person.
 Yvonne: I thought we was a boy scout leader.
 Don’t you have to give a lot of your time for that?
 Samantha: Well, David’s totally selfish about what he gives money to.
 He won’t spend a dime on anyone else.
 Yvonne: I saw him bidding on things at the high school auction fundraiser.
 Samantha: Well, except for that he’s totally selfish about money."

 </section><section data-markdown>

+### Fallacies of Presumption

-5. **No True Scotsman**.
-This error is a kind of Ad Hoc Rescue of one's generalization in which the reasoner re-characterizes the situation solely in order to escape refutation of the generalization.
+* **No True Scotsman**.
+* This error is a kind of Ad Hoc Rescue of one's generalization in which the reasoner re-characterizes the situation solely in order to escape refutation of the generalization.
 Example: "Smith: All Scotsmen are loyal and brave.
 Jones: But McDougal over there is a Scotsman, and he was arrested by his commanding officer for running from the enemy.Smith: Well, if that's right, it just shows that McDougal wasn't a TRUE Scotsman."

 </section><section data-markdown>

+* Review / practice
+* What do (most) fallacies have in common?

+</section><section data-markdown>

+* Good argument = premise -> conclusion
+* Relevance Fallacies = premise -> premise
+* Presumption Fallacies = conclusion -> conclusion

+* Love is a fallacy (114)

+</section><section data-markdown>

+* A bonus section! *Metaphysical* fallacies!

+</section><section data-markdown>

-### Metaphysical Fallacies
+### Metaphysical Fallacies (109)

 </section><section data-markdown>